 - The “gold standard” of treatment is to avoid the foods that cause reactions, though some work is being done with desensitization.
 “Reaction rates continue to make risk outweigh the benefits at this time,” he said.

 - Some children do “grow out” of certain allergies as adults, but should be sure to work with an allergist for testing before eating anything to which they were once allergic.

 - And uncontrolled or worsening eczema in infants and children is often related to food allergy.

 If someone suspects a food allergy, Dr. Casselman recommends testing to find out for sure and to determine severity.
 “People should be aware of not only the common signs of food allergies, but some of the more subtle signs.”

-Dr. Casselman sees patients at Reid ENT, 101 South 10th Street, Richmond.
+Dr. Casselman sees patients at Reid ENT, 1434 Chester Blvd., Richmond.
 He is certified by the American Osteopathic Board of Internal Medicine.
 Dr. Casselman completed a fellowship in Allergy/Immunology at a culmination of University Hospitals, Regional Medical Centers, and Case Western Reserve affiliates.
 He focuses on allergies, and his abilities range from testing inhalant allergies to testing and treating allergies from food, drug, venom, and many other conditions.

 More about Dr. Casselman and the Allergy Clinic